kikrishn/Blog/readme.md

 * To access custom definition styling, use the format `<span class="defn">content</span>`
 * Call box styling with `<div class="boxed">content</div>`
 * All hard returns in markdown files automatically generate paragraph breaks with space between them.
 * By default, horizontal lines for section breaks are light grey with built in margin.
+* To create new footnotes section, insert a horizontal line at the bottom of your blog post.
 * Mobile compatible

 # Editing How-To